wtrinh02/CS5800-Simple-Chat/readme.md

 ## Goals for the Final Product
 - Add 3 more design patterns TBD
-- Implement a DataBase to Save users, messages, and servers.
+- Update Persistence to use a Database instead
 - Create a better frontend UI to improve user quality
 - Implement different types of messages (img,file,video)
 - IF have time figure out how voice channels work